Unmated males sing more than five times as often as paired males (Gibbs 1988).

 Land managers should promote the growth of dense, low vegetation in the forest understory.
 Deer management may be needed if deer over-browsing is a problem.
 Contiguous, moist forests are ideal for Kentucky Warblers to reduce brood parasitism by Brown-headed Cowbirds.

-More research is needed to determine the minimum area required for a breeding pair, reproductive success, and effects of deer over-browsing in New York.
+More research is needed to determine reproductive success, the effects of deer over-browsing in New York, and the minimum area required for a breeding pair.

 In New York, Kentucky Warblers prefer rich, moist, flat or preferably hilly woodlands especially with stream-bearing ravines and a dense understory.
 They will breed in forests of various ages but are most common in medium-aged forests (NatureServe 2005).
 They are seldom found in conifers.